uutils/coreutils/README.md

 License
 -------

-uutils are licensed under the MIT License - see the `LICENSE` file for details
+uutils is licensed under the MIT License - see the `LICENSE` file for details